gsl-lite/gsl-lite/doc/Reference.md

 ```

 `index`, `dim`, `stride`, and `diff` are all aliases for `std::ptrdiff_t` unless the [`gsl_CONFIG_INDEX_TYPE`](#gsl_config_index_typestdptrdiff_t)
-configuration macro is set to a different type (not recommended).
+configuration macro is set to a different type (which is not recommended).

 ## String type aliases